-Yamadera’s sub-temples dot the slopes of Mt.
-Hoshu northeast of Yamagata City.
-A 1,000-step ascent through a mystical forest brings you to a mountaintop temple complex—Yamadera—with a view considered among the best in northern Japan.
+Yamadera's sub-temples dot the slopes of Mt.
+Hoshu northeast of Yamagata City .
+A 1,000-step ascent through a mystical forest brings you to mountaintop temple complex Yamadera, with among the best views in northern Japan.

-Yamadera’s lower temples are a 7-minute walk from JR Yamadera Station.
+Yamadera's lower temples are a seven-minute walk from JR Yamadera Station.

 Taking the Hayabusa Shinkansen from Tokyo and changing for the Yamagata-bound train at Sendai will get you to Yamadera Station in just over three hours.